B.Sc., Stanford University, Stanford, United States, 1991

 Before joining Tufts School of Engineering, Kathleen Fisher was a program manager at DARPA, where she started and managed the HACMS and PPAML programs; a consulting faculty member in the Computer Science Department at Stanford University, and a principal member of the technical staff at AT&T Labs Research.
 Fisher is an ACM Fellow.
-She is an associate editor for TOPLAS and a former editor of the Journal of Functional Programming.
+She is a former associate editor for TOPLAS and a former editor of the Journal of Functional Programming.
 Fisher is a past chair of the ACM Special Interest Group in Programming Languages (SIGPLAN) and past co-chair of CRA's Committee on the Status of Women (CRA-W).
-She is a recipient of the SIGPLAN Distinguished Service Award, vice chair of DARPA's ISAT study group, and a member of the Board of Trustees of Harvey Mudd College.
+She is a recipient of the SIGPLAN Distinguished Service Award, Vice Chair of DARPA's ISAT study group, and a member of the Board of Trustees of Harvey Mudd College.